 - Knowledge of NCAA and OAC rules and regulations

-- Basic computer skills (Microsoft Word, Excel, Microsoft Office, Internet Explorer)
+- Demonstrated computer skills (Microsoft Word, Excel, Microsoft Office, Internet Explorer)

 - Gain working knowledge of the NCAA manual, compliance regulations, social media etiquette